 Tesco is the UK's leading supermarket chain and narrowly overtook Carrefour in 2013 to become the world's #2 retailer, though performance since then has been dented significantly by a brutal price war in the UK and sliding sales in several other key markets.
 The original platform for Tesco's growth was established in the 1970s and 1980s when former managing director Ian MacLaurin fought a long and drawn-out battle with the store's founding family to drag the brand upmarket, before overseeing a range of innovative schemes during the 1990s.
 It leapfrogged domestic arch-rival Sainsbury's in 1995 to become Britain's biggest food retailer, and continued to steadily extend its lead while also broadening its footprint considerably with an aggressive move into non-food merchandise.
-In 1999, the group went one step further, becoming the UK's most profitable retailer as well, after Marks & Spencer announced a dramatic fall in net earnings.
-It broke the £3bn profit barrier for the first time in 2008.
-After that, Tesco began looking mainly to the international market for further expansion.
-Most of its non-UK operations are concentrated in Eastern Europe and Asia; a bold attempt to break into the US market in 2007 ended in failure five years later, and that setback was followed by a series of reverses in other markets, leading to a change of CEO at the end of 2014.
+Tesco broke the £3bn profit barrier for the first time in 2008.
+After that, the group began looking mainly to the international market for further expansion.
+Most of its non-UK operations are concentrated in Eastern Europe and Asia; a bold attempt to break into the US market in 2007 ended in failure five years later, and that setback was followed by a series of reverses in other markets, including the UK, leading to a change of CEO at the end of 2014.
 In 2018, Tesco took steps to meet discounters Aldi and Lidl head-on with its own low-cost chain, Jack's.

 Which agencies handle advertising for Tesco?
 Find out more from the Adbrands Account Assignments database